Mexican Auto & Home Insurance 101

 Obviously many visitors to Rocky Point have homes or condos here.
 It is surprising how many people purchase real estate in Mexico and then neglect to insure their investment.
 Think about it.
-In the United States, it is nearly unheard of for homeowners to go without insurance, and yet in Mexico, because it isn’t required by law, some people tend to overlook it and therefore leave themselves vulnerable to tragic circumstances.
+In the United States, it is nearly unheard of for homeowners to go without insurance, and yet in Mexico, because it isn’t required by law (you can learn about that from Singleton Law), some people tend to overlook it and therefore leave themselves vulnerable to tragic circumstances.

 Thinking of purchasing a Condominium in Puerto Penasco?

 With regard to condo insurance, there is more that you should know.
 Many condo owners insure just their contents because it is assumed that the HOA payments cover the insurance on the structure itself.
 It is true that the HOA payments cover the exterior of your condo; it does not protect the interior walls or ceiling.
 I recommend a small amount of building coverage so that if you should have water or fire damage to the inside of your condo, you are covered and do not have to bear the expense out of pocket.
 I must also point out that in Mexico cabinetry is considered part of your contents.
 When estimating what you need for coverage please allow for the cabinetry.

 Civil liability should be carefully considered if your home is in the rental pool.
 Swimming pools are generally safe and are fitted with Intex pool filter.
 This is sometimes a place where people come to party and that therefore it’s safer to prepare for the inevitable accident.

 The Basics of Standard Coverage in Mexican Policies